Shire of Baw Baw

-It includes the towns of Drouin, Longwarry, Neerim South, Trafalgar, Warragul and Yarragon.
-It was formed in 1994 from the amalgamation of the Shire of Buln Buln, Shire of Narracan, Rural City of Warragul, and some parts of the Shire of Upper Yarra.

 The shire is governed and administered by the Baw Baw Shire Council; its seat of local government and administrative centre is located at the council headquarters in Drouin, and it has a service centre located in Warragul.
-The shire is named after the major geographical feature in the region, the Baw Baw Plateau with Mount Baw Baw being the second highest peak in the region.
+The shire is named after the major geographical feature in the region, the Baw Baw Plateau; Mount Baw Baw is the second highest peak in the region.
 An unincorporated area, the Mount Baw Baw Alpine Resort, is enclaved within the shire.

+History

+The Shire was formed in 1994 from the amalgamation of the Shire of Buln Buln, Shire of Narracan, Rural City of Warragul, and the part of the Shire of Upper Yarra that lay in the Thomson River catchment.

 Location and geography

 The more densely populated southern half of the shire consists of low rolling hills given over primarily to dairy farming and other agriculture.
 The northern half lies in the Great Dividing Range and its foothills, where forestry remains an important industry.
 Tourism is also important in the region, aided by its proximity to and easy access from Melbourne.
 The shire is known for its rural scenery and natural environment, as well as gourmet foods and wines.
 The historic gold-mining town of Walhalla is located in the northeast of the shire is a major tourist drawcard.
 The major electricity-producing region of the Latrobe Valley lies immediately to the shire's east and south.

-Many of the shire's larger towns are located along the Princes Highway and main Gippsland Railway line, which cross the southern part of the shire.
+Many of the shire's larger towns are located along the Princes Highway and Gippsland railway line, which cross the southern part of the shire.
 From west to east these include: Longwarry, Drouin, Warragul, Darnum, Yarragon, and Trafalgar.
 North of Warragul are Buln Buln, Neerim South, and Noojee, while south of Trafalgar in the Strzelecki Ranges lies the town of Thorpdale.
 The towns of Rawson, Erica, and Parkers Corner are located near Walhalla amongst the foothills of the Baw Baw Plateau.
 Aberfeldy is located in the far north east of the shire above the Thomson Dam, which supplies 50% of Melbourne's water.